When the Red, Red Robin (Comes Bob, Bob, Bobbin' Along): In popular culture

 The song is sung by the title character in the final episode of Reilly, Ace of Spies.

-In the season 3 episode of I Love Lucy, titled "Lucy and Ethel Buy the Same Dress" (1953), a portion of the song is sung by Fred Mertz and Ethel Mertz (William Frawley and Vivian Vance).
+In the Season 3 episode of I Love Lucy titled "Lucy and Ethel Buy the Same Dress" (1953), a portion of the song is sung by Fred and Ethel Mertz (William Frawley and Vivian Vance).

 In the season 2 episode 5 of Ally McBeal, Vonda Shepard performed a cover of this song.

 Rosemary Clooney performs the song in an episode of her 1956–1957 television series.